Francisco Morazán: First civil war

-Civil War

 Following his victory at 'La Trinidad', Morazán emerged as the leader of the liberal movement and his military skills became known throughout Central America.
 For these reasons, Morazán received calls for help from liberals in El Salvador.
 As in Honduras, Salvadorans opposed the new congressmen and other government officials elected by the decree issued on October 10, 1826.
 They demanded their restitution, but President Manuel Arce argued that this move was necessary to re-establish the constitutional order.
 El Salvador responded by attempting to take-over the federal government through military force.
 President Arce, however, defeated the Salvadoran army in Arrazola on March 23, 1828.
 He then ordered 2,000 federal troops under the command of General Manuel de Arzu to occupy El Salvador.
 This event marked the beginning of the civil war.

 Francisco Morazán accepted the challenge.
 He placed Diego Vigil as Honduras's new head of state and left for Texiguat, where he prepared the Salvadoran campaign.
 In April 1828, Morazán headed to El Salvador with a force of 1,400 men.
 This group of militants, known as the "Army Protector of the Law", was composed of small groups of Hondurans, Nicaraguans, and Salvadorans, who brought their own tools of war; others had the support of Indians who served as infantry.
 Some volunteers continued his liberal convictions, others worked for a political leader, others simply hoped to get something for their efforts after the war ended.
 This was the combination of forces that joined Morazán in their fight against federal troops.